Home » Engineering » automobile engineering » Exploring the Components of an Engine

 4.Piston

-• Pistons are crucial components that move within the cylinders.
-They are connected to the crankshaft via connecting rods and undergo reciprocating motion.
-The combustion force pushes the piston down,converting thermal energy into mechanical energy.
+• Pistons play a crucial role by moving within the cylinders.
+They connect to the crankshaft through connecting rods and perform a reciprocating motion.
+The combustion force pushes the piston downward and converts thermal energy into mechanical energy.

 • The piston moves inside the cylinder and has reciprocatory motion.
 It is air tight and does not allow the leakage of charge and hot gases with the help of rings which form a part of piston ring assembly.

-• It also transmits the impact produced by the gases at high temperature and pressure.
-It accommodates the small end of the connecting rod and takes the lateral thrust due to obliquity of connecting rod.
+• In addition, it transmits the impact produced by gases at high temperature and pressure.
+Furthermore, it accommodates the small end of the connecting rod.
+Moreover, it takes the lateral thrust resulting from the obliquity of the connecting rod.
+As a result, it plays a crucial role in maintaining the mechanical balance and structural integrity of the engine during operation.

 • The slot accommodates the expansion of piston material when hot.This helps in reducing the clearance between skirt and cylinder bore when cold.
 When hot,the slot accommodates the expansion of piston material.